-- Have your Corvette in good shape for winter.
-Be sure your engine coolant mix is correct. - You may want to put winter emergency supplies in your vehicle.
+- Have your Corvette in good shape for winter. - You may want to put winter emergency supplies in your vehicle.

-Include an ice scraper, a small brush or broom, a supply of windshield washer fluid, a rag, some winter outer clothing, a small shovel, a flashlight, a red cloth, and a couple of reflective warning triangles.
+Include an ice scraper, a small brush or broom, a supply of windshield washer fluid, a rag, some winter outer clothing, a small shovel, a flashlight, a red cloth and a couple of reflective warning triangles.
 And, if you will be driving under severe conditions, include a small bag of sand, a piece of old carpet or a couple of burlap bags to help provide traction.
 Be sure you properly secure these items in your vehicle.